AriBussi/beezy_challenge/README.md

 - Responsive.
 Mobile, tablet and desktop, resolution switching and art direction, with a mobile first approach
 - BEM methodology
 - Clean, organized code
-- Tested visually with Browserstack on windows and android, Chrome, IE11, Edge and Firefox.
+- Tested visually with Browserstack on Windows and Android, Chrome, IE11, Edge and Firefox.

 ## Usage